 - Your baby will be able to pick up toys and move them from hand to hand

-- Your baby will develop pincher grip in his fingers and will be able to pick up small objects using the index finger and thumb.
+- Your baby will develop a pincer grasp in his fingers and will be able to pick up small objects using the index finger and thumb.

 - They babble consonants and vowels and practice changing their tone of voice